FFTYYY/YChat/README.md

 # LetsTalk
- A simple dialogue system.
+ A simple chatroom program.
 Cource project of Computer Network in Fudan.